XSLT

 #Template Matching

-Template matching is the core concept that makes XSLT different from every other transformation language you've used.
+Template matching is the core concept that makes XSLT different from other transformation languages.
 Instead of writing code that walks a tree, you write rules that fire when patterns match.
-The XSLT engine handles the traversal.
+The engine handles the traversal.

 #The Mental Model

-Think of XSLT templates like C# pattern matching in a switch expression — except the engine automatically applies them as it walks the document tree:
+For C# developers: XSLT template rules resemble C# pattern matching in a switch expression.
+The engine applies them automatically as it walks the document tree.
+C# requires an explicit loop instead.

 // C# — you control the traversal